vedro-universe/vedro-docs/docs/solutions/setting-up-self-hosted-telemetry-server.md

 After logging in, you'll be prompted to change the password.
 Avoid using default or weak passwords, especially for non-local instances.

-Grafana is pre-configured with the necessary data source and dashboards, thanks to its provisioning feature.
+Grafana is pre-configured with the necessary [data sources](https://grafana.com/docs/grafana/latest/datasources/) and [dashboards](https://grafana.com/docs/grafana/latest/dashboards/), thanks to its [provisioning feature](https://grafana.com/docs/grafana/latest/administration/provisioning/).
 You can start exploring your telemetry data immediately.

 #### 6. Visualize Data in Grafana